 Qualified Assessors are the only individuals qualified to conduct an RHFAC rating.
 All individuals who obtain the RHFAC Professional designation are listed in the RHFAC Registry, hosted by CSA Group.
-This allows interested organizations to contact Assessors directly to conduct an RHFAC rating.
+For more detailed profiles, please see the RHFAC Professional Directory.
+This allows interested organizations to contact RHFAC Professionals directly to conduct a rating.